esi-neuroscience/syncopy/doc/source/user/selectdata.rst

 .. note::
    Have a look at :doc:`Data Basics <data_basics>` for further details about Syncopy's data classes and interfaces

 Inplace Selections
 ==================

-An in place selection can be understood as a mask being put onto the data.
+An in-place selection can be understood as a mask being put onto the data.
 Meaning that the selected subset of the data is actually **not copied on disc**, but the selection criteria are applied *in place* to be used in a processing step.
 Inplace selections take two forms: either explicit via the ``inplace`` keyword ``selectdata(..., inplace=True)``, or implicit by passing a ``select`` keyword to a Syncopy meta-function.

-To illustrate this mechanic, let's create a simulated dataset with :func:`syncopy.tests.synth_data.phase_diffusion` and compute the coherence for the full dataset:
+To illustrate this mechanic, let's create a simulated dataset with :func:`~syncopy.tests.synth_data.phase_diffusion` and compute the coherence for the full dataset:

 .. literalinclude:: /scripts/select_example.py